Rethink public policy. Explore creative approaches to contemporary public policy strategy, design, and delivery in a global context.

 - investigate the political, economic and social dynamics that affect contemporary public policy

-The course also examines how data, knowledge and evidence in the digital environment are re-shaping how public policy is analysed, made and practised.
+- examine how data and evidence in the digital environment are re-shaping how public policy is analysed, made and practised

 You will leave the course with:

 - an advanced understanding of the concepts and tools used in public policymaking today, as well as they their application and limitations both in the UK and internationally

 - in-depth critical understanding of the political, economic and social dynamics that shape public policy development and outcomes in specialist field(s) of public policy.